Lviv: Parks

-Lviv's architectural face is complemented and enriched with numerous parks, and public gardens.
+Lviv's architectural face is complemented and enriched with a number of parks, and public gardens.
 There are over 20 basic recreation park zones, three botanical gardens and 16 natural monuments.
 They offer a splendid chance to escape from city life or simply sit for a while among the trees, at a nice fountain or a lake.
 Each park has its individual character which reflects through various monuments and their individual history.